Tenancy Deposits an arbitrators view

 Frequently, the issues that tenants and landlords disagree on relate to cleanliness and ‘fair wear and tear‘.

-These frustrations over the potential for disagreement and long running and protracted dealings with the tenant over the return of their deposits has caused many landlords not to bother taking a deposit at all.
+These frustrations over the potential for tenancy deposit disputes and long running and protracted dealings with the tenant over the return of their deposits has caused many landlords not to bother taking a deposit at all.

 Portfolio landlord insurance quote – 5% Price Beat Guarantee

-Those landlords who want security against damage against their rental property but want to sidestep the vagaries of the TDS should look at this strategy of using a guarantor and charging an administration fee.
+Those landlords who want security against damage against their rental property but want to sidestep the vagaries of the TDS should look at this strategy of using a guarantor and charging an administration fee but also being aware of the new constraints on letting fees resulting in many subsequent letting fees being made illegal.

 However, whilst this may work with some tenant groups, such as student tenants and tenants in relatively poor financial situations; the acceptability of getting a company director, high court judge or doctor to get their parents to be a guarantor is more problematic.
 Therefore many landlords are forced to deal with the constraints of the Tenancy Deposit Scheme and the necessary adherence to the legislation.